-Ring in the New Year with a Paddle Trip down the North Branch of the Chicago River
+Ring in the New Year with a paddling trip down the North Branch of the Chicago River

 Happy Canoe Year!
-On January 1, 2013, the Forest Preserve District of Cook County will host the annual New Year’s Day Canoe Paddle down the North Branch of the Chicago River.
-Experienced paddlers are invited to participate in this free event, which begins below the Skokie Lagoons and finishes approximately 4 miles later in Linne Woods.
-Last year, more than 300 people participated.
+On January 1, 2015, the Forest Preserves of Cook County will host the annual New Year’s Day Canoe Paddle down the North Branch of the Chicago River.
+Experienced paddlers are invited to participate in this free event, which begins below the Skokie Lagoons and finishes approximately six miles later in Linne Woods.
+In past years, more than 300 people have participated.

-The New Year’s Day Canoe Paddle is presented by the Forest Preserve District in conjunction with the Illinois Paddling Association and supported by Prairie State Canoeists.
+The New Year’s Day Canoe Paddle is presented in conjunction with the Illinois Paddling Council.
 The event was founded in 1985 by Ralph Frese.

-The trip begins at Willow Road, east of the Edens at Forestway Drive.
+The trip begins in Winnetka, east of the Edens, just north of the intersection of Willow Road and Forestway Drive.
 Access to the boat launch is just below the Willow Road Dam.
 The trip ends at the Linne Woods Canoe Access a few hundred yards downstream from the horse bridge in Linne Woods.
-Linne Woods is located on Dempster Street at Ferris Ave., east of Lehigh Ave.
+Linne Woods is in Morton Grove, on Dempster Street at Ferris Ave, east of Lehigh Ave.

 Warm up at Linne Woods afterwards.
 We will provide hot beverages and snacks—we’ll also have a fire going!